ngx-material-dashboard/ngx-material-dashboard/projects/widgets/README.md

 `displayedColumns` to show when the table is rendered.
 The `EDIT_BUTTON` and `DELETE_BUTTON` are pre-built buttons I have included to help edit and delete objects in the table.
-You may create your own buttons and include them here, as long as they implement the `TableButton` interface defined in the module.
+You may create your own buttons and include them here, as long as they implement the `Button` interface defined in the module.

 ## Contributing